- Must visit

 Smoked pork collar served with broad beans, often considered Luxembourg’s national dish and a classic of local home cooking.

-A traditional green bean soup usually made with potatoes, onions, and bacon or sausage; a comforting staple in Luxembourg cuisine.
+A traditional green bean soup usually made with potatoes, onions, bacon, and sausage, popular as a hearty everyday dish.

-Crisp potato fritters seasoned with onion and parsley, commonly sold at markets and fairs and loved as a local snack.
+Crispy potato fritters with onion and parsley, commonly sold at markets and fairs and loved as a local street snack.

 Service is usually included.
-Tipping is not required, but rounding up or leaving 5-10% for good service is appreciated.
-Round up taxis slightly.
+Rounding up or leaving 5-10% for good restaurant service is appreciated but not required; round up taxi fares.

 Official public transport app